 Last week, Exelon Utilities made a significant announcement, setting forth on a journey that will have a marked impact on our company, our communities, and our planet.
 We are strengthening Exelon’s commitment to tackling the impacts of climate change by announcing that Exelon Utilities will reduce its operations-driven emissions 50 percent by 2030 and achieve net-zero operations-driven emissions by 2050.

-To support the achievement the our Path to Clean goal, PECO is implementing programs to dramatically reduce our own carbon footprint, while also investing in our infrastructure to make clean energy solutions more accessible, affordable, and equitable for our customers.
+To support the achievement of our Path to Clean goal, PECO is implementing programs to dramatically reduce our own carbon footprint, while also investing in our infrastructure to make clean energy solutions more accessible, affordable, and equitable for our customers.

 Our Company & Operations